Which European countries have COVID-19 border restrictions in place?

 Belgium — quarantine/PCR test required for travellers from many European regions

-If travellers visit certain parts of several countries in Europe, they must quarantine or take a COVID-19 test upon returning to Belgium.

-These include areas of Bulgaria, Cyprus, certain regions in Germany, several French departments, Greece, several areas in Croatia, Liechtenstein, Luxembourg, Monaco, some provinces in the Netherlands, large swathes of Spain and the United Kingdom, among others.

-All air travellers to Belgium must fill a "Public Health Passenger Locator Form" and hand it over to the border authorities.
+All passengers arriving in Belgium by air or sea must fill a "Public Health Passenger Locator Form" and hand it over to the border authorities.

+Until November 7, travellers arriving from red zones will not be obligated to be testing on arrival in Belgium unless they show coronavirus symptoms or depending on their answers to the Passenger Locator Form.

 Non-essential travel to and from outside the EU and Schengen countries remains prohibited.